Feyerabend/vm/ps/README.md

-As there are over 250 commands (instructions) in PostScript, there are a lot to go through, but as this is not a reference manual, we will though take some illustrative and simple examples.
+As there are over 250 commands (instructions) in PostScript, there are a lot to go through, but as this is not a reference manual,[^sref] we will though take some illustrative and simple examples.
 Test the following with `psviewer.html`.

+[^sref]: A small reference: https://personal.math.ubc.ca/~cass/courses/ps.html

 You might recognize how numbers are added or substracted for instance, leaving its result on the stack.